googleapis/google-cloud-python/packages/django-google-spanner/README.rst

 Spanner API enabled.
 See the `Cloud Spanner Python client docs
 <https://github.com/googleapis/python-spanner/#quick-start>`__ for details.

-Use the version of ``python-spanner-django`` that corresponds to your version of Django.
-For example, ``python-spanner-django`` 2.2.x works with Django 2.2.y.
+Use the version of ``django-google-spanner`` that corresponds to your version of Django.
+For example, ``django-google-spanner`` 2.2.x works with Django 2.2.y.
 (This is the only supported version at this time.)

-The minor release number of Django doesn't correspond to the minor release number of ``python-spanner-django``.
+The minor release number of Django doesn't correspond to the minor release number of ``django-google-spanner``.
 Use the latest minor release of each.

 To install from PyPI: